A Beautiful Little Town in Panama Called Torio

 Katie and Scot have gone all out with Katie’s Cocina.
 They have even made themselves a smoker.
 Scot constructed this beautiful beast out of a giant 55-gallon oil drum and welded grates and pipes onto it to create a true thing of beauty.
 They smoke all kinds of meat and fish, including town favourites: their smoked pork and smoked tuna jerky.

-You can eat at Katie and Scot’s without staying at their Airbnb, but you must make a reservation at least two days in advance at Scotkingpanama@gmail.com.
+If you want to eat at Katie and Scot’s place on a day other than Taco Sunday, whether you stay at their Airbnb or not, you can.
+But you must make a reservation at least two days in advance at Scotkingpanama@gmail.com.

 Katie is an accomplished chef, and Scot is the king of the smoker — you won’t find better food within 100 miles.
-Their Taco nights are fast becoming the stuff of legend (see if you can beat the record for most in one sitting…).
-Others prefer the ceviche-making class with the fresh catch after a fishing trip, where you’ll learn how to make fresh ceviche in all possible ways.
-Plus, Katie and Scot will prepare a lovely ceviche lunch spread for a delicious meal afterward.
+Their Taco Sundays are fast becoming the stuff of legend (see if you can beat the record for most in one sitting…).

 Katie and Scot have a beautiful outdoor kitchen and eating area with incredible views of the valley and mountains when the sun is up and lovely decorative lighting and music for the evening.
-This idyllic spot is where they can host private lunch and dinner functions for individuals, couples, or groups looking for an incredible home-cooked meal and a unique dining experience.

 They are not a restaurant, so you can’t get food on a whim, but if you give them at least two days’ notice, they would be happy to cook up a terrific meal for you.
-If you want to book a meal at Katie and Scot’s exclusive outdoor dining spot, email Scot at Scotkingpanama@gmail.com.
-Remember that they will need at least two days’ notice to prepare your meal.

 Check out Katie’s Instagram to get a taste of what she makes: Katie’s Cocina (Instagram @lacosinadekatie).